 The [0.005 0.006] second range where the converter reacts to the current load being removed.

 The blue curve is the plant output when the step input is applied.
 Note that it has similar dynamic regions to the red signal where the current load is applied and removed but also has a transient response at the time the step is applied (at time 0.003 seconds).

 The green curve is the data that will be used for plant identification.
-This curve is the difference between the red (input response) and blue (offset response) curves.
+This curve is the difference between the blue (input response) and red (offset response) curves.

 Click Apply to use the measured data to identify a plant model.
 Click Close to return to plant identification.

 The data generated by simulating the model is used to identify a plant model.
 You tune the identified plant parameters so that the identified plant response, when provided the measured input, matches the measured output.